How to create one link to promote your books on every online bookstore

 If you do, you have probably lost a great chance to sell a book because book buyers in the UK cannot buy books from Amazon US, and nor can South African buyers use Amazon UK.

 Do you open publish?
 Yes?
 Great.
-But how do book buyers who use Apple iBooks or Kobo buy your book?
+But how do book buyers who use Apple iBooks, Barnes & Noble or Kobo buy your book?
 Certainly not from your Amazon Kindle link.

-So how can you help readers find your books at their preferred retailer, or at least in a geographic area where they can make a purchase?
+So how can you help readers find your books at their preferred online bookstore?
+Or at least in a geographic area where they can make a purchase.

-The solution is to use universal book links to promote your books on all your retailers.
+The solution is to use universal book links (UBLS) to promote your books on all your online bookstores.
+This will combine all your links to your book stores into one link.

-Book Linker – The universal link for all Amazon Stores
+Book Linker – The universal book link for all Amazon Stores

 If you are exclusive with Amazon under KDP Select, a service called Book Linker is a perfect solution for you to make sure your potential buyers are sent to the correct Amazon store.